 [Rule 25C inserted: Gazette 3 Jun 2008 p.
 2145.]

-25. If there is a counterclaim that is not a minor case

-(1) If there is a counterclaim that is not a minor case, the registrar must determine whether or not you and the other parties consent to it being dealt with under these rules.

-(2) If the parties do not consent to the counterclaim being dealt with under these rules, the registrar must —

-(a) list the case for a hearing before the Court for it to determine what part of the case, if any, is to be dealt with under these rules; and

-(b) notify you and the other parties in writing of the hearing date.

-(3) If the Court determines that part of the case is to be dealt with under these rules, it will list the case for a further pre-trial conference.

-(4) The registrar must notify you and the other parties in writing of the listing.
+[25.
+Deleted: SL 2020/67 r.
+62.]

-26. Your attendance at a pre-trial conference or hearing
+26. Your attendance at a status conference, pre-trial conference or hearing

-(1) You must attend a pre-trial conference, or any hearing referred to in rule 25(2), in person.
+(1) You must attend a status conference, pre-trial conference, or any hearing referred to in rule 23AA(3), in person.

+(1A) A subrogated insurer who is authorised in writing by you may, upon presentation of the written authorisation to the Court, represent or assist you at a status conference, a pre-trial conference or a hearing referred to in rule 23AA(3), but not at the trial of your case.

 (2) If you do not attend a pre-trial conference, the registrar at the pre-trial conference may give default judgment against you.
-In that case Part 4, except rule 21, with any necessary modifications, applies in relation to the default judgment.
+In that case Part 4, except rule 21, applies with any necessary modifications in relation to the default judgment.

+[Rule 26 amended: SL 2020/67 r.
+63.]

 27. Listing the case for trial

 Unless the registrar at a pre-trial conference lists the case for a further pre-trial conference, the registrar must list the case for trial and notify you and the other parties in writing.

-28. Status of things said or done at a pre-trial conference
+28. Status of things said or done at a status conference or a pre-trial conference

+(1A) A status conference must be conducted before a magistrate.

 (1) A pre-trial conference must be conducted before a registrar.

-(2) Anything said or done by you or another party for the purpose of attempting to settle a case at a pre-trial conference is to be taken to be said or done without prejudice to any evidence or submission that you or the other party —
+(2) Anything said or done by you or another party for the purpose of attempting to settle a case at a status conference or a pre-trial conference is to be taken to be said or done without prejudice to any evidence or submission that you or the other party —

 (a) has adduced or made; or